bitrix24/b24restdocs/tutorials/crm/index.md

 - [{#T}](how-to-edit-crm-objects/how-to-generate-edit-form-for-company.md)
 - [{#T}](how-to-edit-crm-objects/how-to-generate-edit-form-for-deal.md)

-## How to find clients by phone; how to get all deals of a client and other examples of working with item lists
+## How to find clients by phone; how to get all activities of a client and other examples of working with lists of entities

 - [{#T}](how-to-get-lists/search-by-phone-and-email.md)
 - [{#T}](how-to-get-lists/get-activity-list-by-contact.md)